Read time 5 minutes

 1. Check all the Exchange services are working perfectly well.

-2. In the IIS Manager, all the Application Pools are in ‘Started’ status, and the .Net framework is greater than 4.0.
+2. In the IIS Manager, all the Application Pools are in ‘Started’ status, and the .Net framework is more significant than 4.0.

 The Autodiscover service will only work when the IIS Services is active.
-So, you need to start the IIS for it.
+So, you need to turn on the IIS for it.
 Follow the below procedure –

 1. In the Exchange Server 2016, open the Server Manager and then select Local Server.
 Now select Manage > Add Roles and Features.